 Just when you think you have identified your target audience, challenge yourself to get more and more specific.

 Also do your research!
-Start following relevant hashtags on Instagram, for example, and get to know the space for this particular hashtag.
+Start following relevant hashtags on Instagram and get to know the space for this particular hashtag.
 Try to identify the audience this hashtag draws.

 In Episode 99 with Eliza Diop, you will learn that you do NOT have to have everything figured out about your business and brand when launching.
 Instead, influencers and business owners should pay attention to what their growing audience is demanding of them, either explicitly or inadvertently.
 Ask yourself: